NFL Teasers: How to Use Updated Wong Teasers in 2024

 Profit proposition

 The reason teasers can be a +EV bet is that it is a fixed-odds bet.
-That means it doesn’t matter which spreads you pick for your teaser or what the original juice was on each of those spreads.
-The payout odds are always the same.
-And since not all point spreads are created equal due to the frequency that games end on football’s key numbers, we can use the fixed odds in our favor to make +EV wagers.
+This means that no matter which spreads you pick for your teaser or what the original juice was on each of those spreads, the payout odds are always the same.
+And since not all point spreads are created equal due to the frequency of games that end on football’s key numbers, we can use the fixed odds in our favor to make +EV wagers.

 So, what do those +EV teasers look like?